Painting Workshops in Provence, France

 All painting materials and equipment are provided.
 We will be concentrating on small-scale paintings and so you will have exactly the same palette and materials that Julian uses in Postcard from Provence.
 These consist of a set of artist's oil colours, finest hog bristle brushes, a pochade box, a tripod, prepared gesso boards and cleaning materials, all contained in a small rucksack.
 Umbrellas and chairs are also provided.
 All you need is your straw hat.

-The price in April and October ranges from $1950 to $2850 and in July $2250 to $3450.
+The price in October ranges from $1950 to $2850 and in July $2250 to $3450.
 This is for shared occupancy with a $500 supplement for single occupancy.
 These rates include full board and lodging: all painting materials and equipment: transport to and from painting locations: and transfer to and from Avignon TGV station.